worpbane/pokeemerald-worped-ex/README.md

 To keep the project scope focused, the following architecture serves as the active roadmap and development wish list for **Worped Ex**.
 This outlines the specific features I hope to fully implement, blending established systems from the original *Modern Emerald* project with custom, ground-up mechanics unique to *Worped*.

-> 💡 **Note Engine Features:** I am fully aware that many of these mechanics (such as Mega Evolutions, the Physical/Special split, and following Pokémon) are already natively included as baseline code structures inside `pokeemerald-expansion`.
-My goal with this project isn't to re-write them, but to capitalize on them, configure the engine switches properly, and write the custom overworld event scripts to integrate them into my vision of Hoenn!
+> 💡 **Note on Engine Features:** I am fully aware that a few mechanics from `pokeemerald-worped` are already natively included as baseline code structures inside `pokeemerald-expansion`.
+This list is more of a reference for me to keep track of my progress.

 ### 🌟 Worped Ex Additions (Planned Features)
 * **1-Floor Pokémon Center:** Total removal of the multiplayer second level, re-mapping the space into a custom NPC counter for simulated offline Wonder Trades.